Architecture of Monaco: Monte-Carlo Pavilions

 There are five Monte-Carlo Pavilions located between the avenue de la Costa and the place du Casino.
-They cover a total area of 2700m².
+They cover a total area of 2700 m2.

 The pavilions have been under reconstruction as of 2019, with the Affine Design architects aiming for complete renewal of the site, to produce a setting of entertainment and conviviality in Monaco.
 The pavilions are inspired by Mediterranean outdoor living, combining the old and the new, indoors and outdoors – an urban experimentation.
 The reconstruction is aiming to secure an 'architectural modernity' in Monte Carlo.

 Other

 Monte Carlo Train Station

 The initial construction of the railway in Monaco was a leader of the extreme economic expansion of the nation state.
 The Monégasque landscape, particularly through the transport system, has shifted with the growth of urban and demographic spheres in the country.

 The Monaco Train Station was first opened in 1868, however has undergone reconstruction.
 The work was ordered by Prince Rainier III in 1958, which resurfaced the outside of the station and changed the route, crossing the Devote valley and then using a tunnel to reach the station.
 The station is now built into the hillside, meaning the rock and concrete combine to form the exterior.
-Through combining both the new and the old, the train station mirrors the merge of new Monacan architecture and old French architecture, as well as portraying the rise of eclecticism in Monaco's architecture in the 20th century.
+Through combining both the new and the old, the train station mirrors the merge of new Monagasque architecture and old French architecture, as well as portraying the rise of eclecticism in Monaco's architecture in the 20th century.